marcelomijas/econometrics-cheatsheet/README.md

 ## Bibliography

-In addition to the notes taken from the [Degree in Economics by the King Juan Carlos University](https://www.urjc.es/universidad/calidad/560-economia) and the [Master in Applied Statistics by Máxima Formación with Nebrija University](https://www.maximaformacion.es/masters/master-de-estadistica-aplicada-con-r-software/), the books used:
+In addition to the notes taken from the [Degree in Economics by the King Juan Carlos University](https://www.urjc.es/universidad/calidad/560-economia) and the [Master in Applied Statistics by Máxima Formación and Nebrija University](https://www.maximaformacion.es/masters/master-de-estadistica-aplicada-con-r-software/), the books used:

 [1] Baltagi, B. H. (2011). *Econometrics*.
 New York: springer.